steveoro/goggles/doc/HOWTOs/HOWTO-store_text_files_in_DB_fields.md

 DBs need to be updated.

-- USE the DEDICATED Capistrano task to REMOTELY execute a db:store_meeting_invitation task:
+- DO NOT USE the DEDICATED Capistrano task to REMOTELY execute a db:store_meeting_invitation task because the upload! of HTML has not been reliable enough for the current version of Capistrano

 For more info:
 > cap -D db:remote:store_meeting_invitation

-(It does almost everything in one step directly on the remote server, given an already existing or converted XHTML invitation file.)
+(It does almost everything in one step directly on the remote server, given an already existing or converted XHTML invitation file -- but the task is currently **disabled**, see update below.)

 (Steve, Update 20150420)
 Beware of big files that may yield disconnection errors during the execution of the above task.

-** FOR IMPROVED RELAYABILITY, ALWAYS RUN EVERY RAKE TASK ON A LOCAL COPY OF THE REMOTE PRODUCTION DB, AND USE THE REMOTE UPLOAD TASK TO PERFORM THE ACTUAL UPDATE. **
+** FOR IMPROVED RELAYABILITY, ALWAYS RUN EVERY THE RAKE TASK ON A LOCAL COPY OF THE REMOTE PRODUCTION DB, AND USE THE REMOTE UPLOAD TASK TO PERFORM THE ACTUAL UPDATE. **